 Some banks offer checks and ATM cards with money market accounts.
 No such services are available with a CD.

 Money market accounts are rather similar to savings accounts — both are active accounts that allow money to stay liquid.
-In general, a money market account tends to pay a higher interest rate in exchange for a higher minimum balance and fewer withdrawals allowed every month compared with a savings account.
+Traditionally, a money market account would pay a higher interest rate in exchange for a higher minimum balance and fewer withdrawals allowed every month compared with a savings account.
+However, with online banking, the interest rate is quite comparable to that of MMAs.
+A money market account also allows easier access to the funds as compared to a savings account.

 Money market accounts (or deposit accounts) should not be confused with money market funds (or money market mutual funds - MMMFs).
 Money market funds are mutual fund investments and are not FDIC insured.
 Like any mutual fund, the fund manager charges a fee for administrative, sales and other expenses associated with managing the fund.
 This fee lowers the return offered by the fund.
 There is no guaranteed return in a money market fund while a money market deposit account offers a specific interest rate.
 The rate may vary with the market but it is always known.